The US secretary of state has said final-status Israeli-Palestinian peace negotiations could be "within reach... with a little more work".

 But Palestinian negotiator Saeb Erekat said there had been no breakthrough.

-He said the latest meeting had been "positive and profound", but "there is still a gap between the Palestinian and Israeli positions".'No impediments'
+He said the latest meeting had been "positive and profound", but "there is still a gap between the Palestinian and Israeli positions".

 "I'm pleased to tell you that we have made real progress on this trip," Mr Kerry told reporters in Tel Aviv, before leaving the region.